patcg-individual-drafts/ipa/IPA-End-to-End.md

 ### Differential Privacy Budget Management

 The previous section focuses on applying differential privacy to individual queries.
 However, we need to further design a system such that over an _epoch_, the amount of information released about people is bounded.
-Specifically, we propose that for a given _epoch_ and _report collector_, individuals (represented by _match keys_) can have a bounded impact on the results, as measured by ε differential privacy.
+Specifically, we propose that for a given _epoch_ and _website/app_ (represented by a single _report collector_), individuals (represented by _match keys_) can have a bounded impact on the results, as measured by ε differential privacy.

- In our current approach, we achieve this by providing each _report collector_ with a budget, ε.
+ In our current approach, we achieve this by providing each _report collector_ with a budget, ε for the given _website/app_ they are querying on behalf of.
 When _report collectors_ run queries they will specify how much budget to use, ε<sub>i</sub>, which will be deducted from their remaining budget.
 For example, given an _epoch_ limit of ε, a _report collector_ could perform 10 queries, each with global DP applied at ε/10, or a more complicated set of queries such as three with ε/5 and four with ε/10.
 (Note that smaller ε<sub>i</sub> result in _more_ noise and, thus, _more_ privacy.)

 Each query will include both the budget, ε<sub>i</sub>, and the sensitivity cap, which together determine the amount of noise required for that query.
 There is a tradeoff between noise level and sensitivity cap: larger noise allows less sensitivity capping, i.e., larger values after the capping.
 The exact tradeoff between noise level and cap would be chosen by the _report collector_ according to how they want to use their budget.
 Statistically, this is a tradeoff between bias (introduced by the capping) and accuracy (decreased by the differentially private noise.)

-The _helper party network_ will need to maintain this budget, per _report collector_, over the course of an _epoch_, preventing _report collectors_ from issuing additional queries once that budget is exhausted.
+The _helper party network_ will need to maintain this budget, per _website/app_, over the course of an _epoch_, preventing _report collectors_ from issuing additional queries once that budget is exhausted.
 At the beginning of the next _epoch_, every _report collector’s_ budget will refresh to ε.
 Note that in infinite time, the information revealed also goes to infinity; our aim here is to control how quickly that divergence happens.

+The mechanism for enforcing that only a single _report collector_ can issue queries for a given _website/app_ is an open problem.

 # Protocol